Setting Up A Montessori Home Part 1 by Marie Mack of Child Led Life

 Photo by Marie Mack

-We had just moved to a brand new town, again, with a baby just 10 months old.
+We had just moved to a brand-new town, again, with a baby just 10 months old.
 He was curious, smart, and on the go.
 A resounding question haunted my thoughts as a stay-at-home Mom.
 What do I do with him?
 How do I teach him?
 Where do I go from here?

 The Montessori Method flooded my reading material and conversations.
 I knew where Maria Montessori was from, why she started observing children, and how her methods had changed the way humans thought of the youngest of us.
 I was sold on the idea that my child would learn about his environment best through this method.
 But how to start?

 Setting up our house to be a Montessori house was one of the hardest things to do.
 I scoured the internet and found a small home video on YouTube.
 The mom seemed young to me and lived in a small home that I probably could have fit in my living room.
 I was humbled at the things she had done for her son and wanted to mimic the same small details for Samuel.
-I hope to blog three parts to this series and cover how our playroom, the kids’ room, and a couple other small areas around our home are set up.

 First, let's check out our playroom.